 To fix this, you perform two rotations.
 You rotate about node D, and then you rotate about node D again.
 This is called a double rotation about node D. Here are the two rotations:

-Once again, the height of the subtree before deletion was h-1, so when you're done with the double rotation, you are done -- your tree is balanced.
+Once again, the height of the subtree before insertion was h-1, so when you're done with the double rotation, you are done -- your tree is balanced.
 Again, the mirror image case is treated in the exact same manner.

 Here's an example.
 Suppose our tree is the following, rather large tree:

 And suppose we insert Boo into the tree:

 Checking for balancing, we have to increment every height up to the root, and the root node Eunice is imbalanced.
 Since the path to the new node starts with a left child and a right child, this is a Zig-Zag case, and we need to perform a double rotation about the grandchild of the imbalanced node -- Daisy.
 Below is the result.
 We have a nicely balanced AVL tree!